mtkennerly/kelonio/examples/jest/README.md

       `.kelonio.state.json`, which will be deleted at the end of the tests.
     * Ensure no serialized results from a prior test run are present.
   * Enable Kelonio's Jest reporter.
 Available configuration:
+    * `keepStateAtStart` (boolean): Whether to retain the state file at the start of the test run, instead of deleting it like normal.
+Default: false.
     * `keepStateAtEnd` (boolean): Whether to retain the state file at the end of the test run, instead of deleting it like normal.
 Default: false.
     * `printReportAtEnd` (boolean): Print the performance report at the end of the test run.